Bocas del Toro Province: Climate

 The High-Season for tourism in Bocas del Toro is from November to April, which also coincides with the dry season as well as the being the best surf season.
 The best months to visit Bocas del Toro for dry weather are January, February, March, May, September, and October.
 These are statistically the driest months of the year.
 However, dry weather is also common in June, August, November, and even the wettest month of the year, December, can see weeks without rain.

-Bocas del Toro is not a typical Caribbean tourist destination such as Cancún or the US Virgin Islands.
-It is very much still a 3rd world destination that is embracing development at a typically slow and laid back pace.
-There are no large hotels lining the beaches or big resorts covering the islands.
-Instead, there are small, boutique accommodations.
+Common activities in Bocas del Toro include surfing, scuba diving, exploring bat caves, learning about the local indigenous cultures, cacao farm tours, hiking, and nightlife.

-Common activities in Bocas del Toro include Surfing, Scuba Diving, exploring Bat Caves, learning about the local indigenous cultures, Cacao Farm tours, hiking, and nightlife.
+Bocas del Toro is becoming famous globally for the abundance of newly constructed and affordable overwater bungalow hotels.
+Over the next decade, it is predicted to be a competing location to the Maldives and Tahiti for overwater bungalows.

 Protected areas

 The national parks in the province are Isla Bastimentos National Marine Park (Parque Nacional Marino Isla Bastimentos), which contains most of Isla Bastimentos and some smaller nearby islands and extends into the large nature preserve at the Red Frog Beach Island Resort, and La Amistad International Park (Parque Internacional La Amistad), which spans the Costa Rica–Panama border.
 Bocas del Toro contains most of the Panamanian section of the park, which covers 400000 ha.
 The Costa Rican section of the park covers 584592 ha.
 La Amistad International Park is a designated UNESCO World Heritage site.